 B.Sc., Electrical and Computer Engineering, The Ohio State University, Columbus OH

-- IEEE NEMS 2019 Best Student Paper Finalist
+- 2019 IEEE NEMS Best Student Paper Finalist (as an advisor)

 - Clémentine M. Boutry, Hengky Chandrahalim, Patrick Streit, Michael Schinhammer, Anja C. Hänzi, and Christofer Hierold, "Characterization of miniaturized RLC resonators made of biodegradable materials for wireless implant applications," Sens.
 Actuators A, Phys., 189, 2013, pp. 344-355.